Augustin, Vucevic lead Magic past Wizards 122-101

+WASHINGTON (AP) — Orlando forward Jonathan Isaac collided with the Washington Wizards’ Bradley Beal in the early minutes of Wednesday’s game.
+Isaac left the floor on a stretcher, and was quickly ruled out of the game with a hyperextended left knee.

+Yet, even with one of their key players out, the Magic, who entered with the NBA’s worst offense, overcame Isaac’s absence and rolled to a 122-101 win over the Wizards.

-WASHINGTON (AP) — D.J.
-Augustin scored a season-high 25 points, Nicola Vucevic added 20 points and 12 rebounds and the Orlando Magic beat the Washington Wizards 122-101 on Wednesday night.
+D.J.
+Augustin scored a season-high 25 points and Nicola Vucevic added 20 points and 12 rebounds. as Orlando snapped a four-game road losing streak.

-Bradley Beal, who missed the previous two games with soreness in his right leg, led Washington with 27 points.
-The Magic snapped a four-game road losing streak.
+After the game, Isaac felt he’d avoided a serious injury.
+He will have an MRI on the knee on Thursday and be re-evaluated.

+“I’ve never hurt my knee before,” Isaac said.
+“So as soon as it happened, I just naturally start thinking the worst.
+‘Wow man, it’s over.’
+But as I was down there, it started to feel better and better just being down there.
+So I kind of felt, just the reassurance that I was going to be (OK).”

-The Magic, who entered the game with the NBA’s poorest offense, took the lead midway through the second quarter and led 62-58 at halftime.
+The Magic took the lead midway through the second quarter and led 62-58 at halftime.
 Orlando steadily increased its lead in the second half.

+“I thought we played a good first half, and that second half was about as well as we’ve played,” coach Steve Clifford said.
+“Good offense, good defense, and D.J. was phenomenal.”

 Evan Fournier had 18 points for Orlando.
 Markelle Fultz scored 16 and Terrence Ross 15.